 Learn More about Milk Pasteurization

-In nature there are several organic amphiphilic agents (capable of attracting both oil and water-based components) that essentially serve as universal adaptors, capable of bringing together oil and water without the brute force of a homogenizer.
+In nature, there are several organic amphiphilic agents capable of attracting both oil and water-based components. that essentially serve as universal adaptors, capable of bringing together oil and water without the brute force of a homogenizer.
 “Lecithin” happens to be one of these natural agents and exists in abundance in both animal and plant tissues.
-It’s considered critical for the healthy function the brain, blood, nerves, and digestive system.
-Our bodies use lecithin to support critical processes such as metabolism and the creation of specific neurotransmitters.
-It is also used in general to protect the integrity of our cell membranes and thus lecithin can be found present in every single cell of our bodies.
+It’s considered critical for the healthy function of the brain, blood, nerves, and digestive system.
+Our bodies use lecithin to support essential processes such as metabolism and the creation of specific neurotransmitters.
+It is also used in general to protect the integrity of our cell membranes, and thus lecithin can be found present in every single cell of our bodies.

-The very small amount of non-GMO Sunflower Lecithin within AGN Roots Grassfed Whey allows our community of health enthusiasts access to nutrition-on-the-go without the clumps and chunks associated with mixing protein in a water-based solution without electric agitation.
+The minimal amount of non-GMO Sunflower Lecithin within AGN Roots Grassfed Whey allows our community of health enthusiasts accesses to nutrition-on-the-go without the clumps and chunks associated with mixing protein in a water-based solution without electric agitation.
 With an unwavering commitment to the integrity of our product while optimizing the functionality and sensitivities of mixing; the addition of sunflower lecithin couldn't have been more of a clear choice.

-Keep in mind, AGN Roots Grassfed Whey does not have a stance on whether there is an advantageous recovery window to consume protein throughout your day to optimize recovery benefits (our product as amazing as it is, does not quite have the consciousness to form an opinion).
-This mentioned, when presented with opportunity to afford our consumers the convenience of a superior Grassfed whey product that was also available for immediate consumption at any time while maintaining the absolute integrity of our product, we seized it.
+We don't have a stance on whether there is an advantageous recovery window to consume protein throughout your day to optimize recovery benefits (our product as excellent as it is, does not quite have the consciousness to form an opinion).
+When presented with the opportunity to afford our consumers the convenience of a superior Grassfed whey product that was also available for immediate consumption at any time while maintaining the absolute integrity of our goals, we seized it.

 As a result, AGN roots Grassfed Whey can be mixed with a spoon or a shaker bottle on the go.
-Although It is an unflavored and just about as naked/raw as it gets, we do encourage a blender or magic bullet be used at home with all kinds of your favorite fruits and natural or organic flavors to make every serving count.
+Although It is unflavored and just about as naked/raw as it gets, we do encourage a blender or magic bullet to be used at home with all kinds of your favorite fruits and natural or organic flavors to make every serving count.
 We highly recommend you spice it up and have fun with your nutrition!

 "Ready to Mix" - Proven Benefit of Sunflower Lecithin

-AGN Grassfed Whey is a diary powder that's ready to mix; once reconstituted with a liquid phase, it's wise to treat the solution exactly like you would a cold diary product rather than a citrus soft-drink or can of pop.
+AGN Grassfed Whey is a dairy powder that's ready to mix; once reconstituted with a liquid phase, it's wise to treat the solution precisely like you would a cold diary product rather than a citrus soft-drink or can of pop.